SNOMED-Documents/snomed-editorial-guide/multiple-x-morphologic-abnormality.md

 For example,

 _Multiple cysts of eyelid_ would not subsume _cysts of upper and lower eyelids_ in the current concept model.

+In the future, these disorder concepts may be updated with a more robust representation utilizing cardinality as part of the logical definition.
+However, this functionality is not available in the reasoner profile of SNOMED CT at this time.